The First Berserker: Khazan: Plot

 Khazan travels across the Pell Los Empire, searching for those who betrayed him, while fighting supernatural creatures that do not belong in the mortal world.
 He is joined by several allies such as his former soldier Tristan, shield maiden Elamein, blacksmith Qazumaka, and Netherworld messenger Daphrona.
 Khazan eventually finds out that Ozma was executed, and that a forbidden type of magic called Chaos, which is powerful and corruptive enough to destroy otherwise immortal souls, is the source of the imbalance of souls entering the Netherworld.
-While Khazan investigates a Chaos laboratory, Elemain is abducted.
-While Khazan tries to shut down the machine imprisoning her, it is deactivated too late and Elemain is possessed by Chaos.
+While Khazan investigates a Chaos laboratory, Elemein is abducted.
+While Khazan tries to shut down the machine imprisoning her, it is deactivated too late and Elemein is possessed by Chaos.
 With no other choice, Khazan is forced to kill her.
 While rescuing his former soldiers from a work camp in Linon Mine, one of them, Yulian, reveales that Ozma faked his execution and was in fact working with the Emperor.
 Enraged, Khazan turns his focus to seeking Ozma instead of the Emperor.
 Meanwhile, Ozma betrays the Emperor, kills him, and destroys the Capital.

 While en route to the Capital, Khazan encounters a dark elf necromancer named Bellerian, who used to work with Ozma in researching Necromancy and Chaos magic.
 When Ozma went mad with power and resorted to kidnapping innocent people for test subjects, Bellerian fled into hiding.
 Bellerian also confirmed it was Ozma that orchestrated the trap that lead to Khazan's arrest and betrayal.
 Now knowing Ozma is the mage causing chaos magic across the mortal realm, the warriors of the Blade Phantom state that their goal and Khazan's are now one and the same.
 Near the capital, Khazan faces off against a chaos-corrupted Reese, a priestess who was a childhood friend of Khazan and Ozma's, as well as Ozma's lover.
 After Khazan defeats her, Reese pleads with her final words that Khazan save Ozma.